Jayden-Cho/OpenFlight-Determining_Cost_Efficiency/README.md

 - main: File that runs all the necessary tests and algorithms

 ## How to run the Program
-- The program can be run by using the following commands
+The program can be run by using the following commands:

         make
         ./main